Jonas Vingegaard wins Tour de France for 1st time

-PARIS (AP) — Jonas Vingegaard of Denmark won his first Tour de France title on Sunday after coming out on top of a thrilling three-week duel with defending champion Tadej Pogacar.
+PARIS (AP) — Jonas Vingegaard of Denmark won his first Tour de France title on Sunday after coming out on top in a thrilling three-week duel with defending champion Tadej Pogacar.

+Vingegaard also had the upper hand in the race against the clock, gaining more time on Pogacar in Saturday’s individual time trial to effectively secure the title.

+Pogacar finished runner-up overall and Geraint Thomas, the 2018 Tour winner, completed the podium.

-Jasper Philipsen won Sunday’s last stage around Paris to the Champs-Elysees in a sprint.
+Jasper Philipsen won Sunday’s last stage — a mainly processional ride around Paris to the Champs-Elysees — in a sprint ahead of Dylan Groenewegen and Alexander Kristoff.

 More AP sports: https://apnews.com/hub/apf-sports and https://twitter.com/AP_Sports